serpapi/serpapi-ruby/README.md

   engine: 'google',
   api_key: ENV['SERPAPI_KEY'],
   # HTTP client configuration
-  async: false, # non blocking HTTP request see: Search Asynchronous (default: false)
+  async: false, # non-blocking HTTP request see: Search Asynchronous (default: false)
   persistent: true, # leave socket connection open for faster response time see: Search at scale (default: true)
   timeout: 5, # HTTP timeout in seconds on the client side only. (default: 120s)
-  symbolize_names: true # turn on/off JSON keys to symbols (default: on more efficient) )
+  symbolize_names: true # turn on/off JSON keys to symbols (default: on, more efficient) )

 # search query overview (more fields available depending on search engine)
 params = {
-  # overview of parameter for Google search engine which one of many search engine supported.
+  # overview of parameter for Google search engine which is one of many search engine supported.
   # select the search engine (full list: https://serpapi.com/)
   engine: "google",
   # actual search query